 Assassin’s Creed: Altair’s Chronicles – In what’s arguably one of the biggest releases yet on the iPhone, Gameloft has taken on the ambitious task of making the first iPhone game based on Ubisoft’s Assassin’s Creed.
 The franchise was launched in 2007 and introduced gamers everywhere to a bad-ass assassin named Altair terrorizing ruthless characters during the Third Crusade back in the 12th century.

-One final gameplay-oriented consideration to touch on are the cool mini-games that are tied into the storyline.
+One final gameplay-oriented consideration to touch on is the cool mini-games that are tied into the storyline.
 Throughout the game, you’ll encounter several quid-pro-quo scenarios to continue to progress in the game.
 Sometimes it’s as easy as killing a bad guy or simply relaying a message, but the scenarios are always interesting.
-As a cool way to include some interactivity on these moments, Gameloft has baked in some mini-games to spruce things up.
-For example, early in the game you’ll meet a guy that obviously isn’t being completely forthright in the information he’s providing you.
-Instead of killing him you can inflict a bit of torture through a QTE to get him to talk.
+As a cool way to include some interactivity in these moments, Gameloft has baked in some mini-games to spruce things up.
+For example, early in the game, you’ll meet a guy that obviously isn’t being completely forthright in the information he’s providing you.
+Instead of killing him, you can inflict a bit of torture through a QTE to get him to talk.
 I won’t spoil some of the other scenarios you’ll run into, but you’ll be pleasantly surprised.

-Ten bucks is a lot for an iPhone game, but Gameloft has created a bone fide premium iPhone experience.
-Assassin’s Creed is an extremely accessible game that casual, core, and hardcore gamers can all enjoy for several hours.
+Ten bucks is a lot for an iPhone game, but Gameloft has created a bonafide premium iPhone experience.
+Assassin’s Creed is an extremely accessible game that casual, core and hardcore gamers can all enjoy for several hours.
 With the iPhone lacking in top-tier platform/action games right now, Assassin’s Creed: Altair’s Chronicles has firmly entrenched itself as the standard for the genre.